-- 1) An executed copy of each document shall be physically kept by the notary for at least ten years, unless the parties have agreed with the notary on a longer term. - 2) The notary shall keep an alphabetical and a chronological register of the essential data of the certification on a daily basis.
+1) An executed copy of each document shall be physically retained by the notary for at least ten years, unless the parties have agreed with the notary on a longer term.
+Electronically recorded documents shall be stored electronically during this period.

+2) The notary shall keep an alphabetical and a chronological register of the essential data of the certification on a daily basis.
 The registers shall be kept in paper form or electronically.
 The notary must ensure the traceability and verifiability of the register entries.
 Several notaries may keep a comprehensive register.
-In such registers, the documents must be able to be assigned to the notary in question. - 3) The notary shall make arrangements for the documents and registers to pass to a successor if the notary ceases or is unable to perform the activity.
-In the absence of a successor arrangement, the documents and registers shall be transferred to a notary to be designated by the Chamber of Notaries. - 4) The Chamber of Notaries may, within the scope of its supervision of notaries, at any time inspect the registers and issue appropriate guidelines on the keeping of the registers.
+In such registers, the documents must be able to be assigned to the notary in question.

+3) The notary shall make arrangements for the documents and registers to pass to a successor if the notary ceases or is unable to perform the activity.
+In the absence of a successor arrangement, the documents and registers shall be transferred to a notary to be designated by the Chamber of Notaries.

+4) The Chamber of Notaries may, within the scope of its supervision of notaries, at any time inspect the registers and issue appropriate guidelines on the keeping of the registers.